 What do you believe creates the ideal birth environment?

-You may invited anyone you want to your home birth as long as they are welcome to you and non disruptive.
-We talk about appropriate birth partners during your care to help you choose the people who will serve your needs the best.
+It’s your birth!
+You may invited anyone you choose to your birth.
+We talk about appropriate birth partners during your care to help you bring the people who will serve your needs the best.

 What about the mess?